 Here is a breakdown of the Stephen King dollar babies.

-When did Stephen King start allowing Dollar Babies?
+When did Stephen King start allowing Dollar Baby Films?

 “I believe The Boogeyman was one of the first short films made from his stories,” Schiro said in an interview with stephenkingshortmovies.com.
 “When I decided I wanted to try and make it into a film, I wrote Doubleday Books who owned the rights and eventually heard back.
 For years, I thought I was the only one who had this dollar deal!”

-Where can Stephen King’s Dollar Babies be seen?
+Where can Stephen King’s Dollar Baby Films be seen?

 This is the tough part, but it is fair when you think about it.
 For $1, filmmakers can make a movie based on a Stephen King story and use it to further their career by screening it at festivals or adding it to their product reel that they use for future jobs.
 However, that is it.
 You can’t put it on the Internet (if you see one, it breaks the contract if the filmmaker put it there).
-You can’t hold a public screening for people to come see.
+You can’t hold a public screening for people to come see outside of festivals and convention appearances.
 You can’t put it on DVD and send it to people (except for festival consideration).

-This makes the Stephen King dollar baby films almost mythic.
+This makes the Stephen King dollar babies almost mythic.
 Many people have heard about them but few have actually seen them.
-That is what makes the Comicpalooza Film Festival such a big deal, because there have been a small handful of times more than one or two dollar baby films have screened together in the United States.
+That is what makes the Comicpalooza Film Festival I held my first festival at such a big deal because there have been only a small handful of times more than one or two dollar baby films have screened together in the United States.